A universal median quasi-Monte Carlo integration: QMC point sets

 \subsection{Digital $(t,m,s)$-nets and linear scrambling}

-Digital $(t,m,s)$-nets are an intersection between digital nets and $(t,m,s)$-nets.
-Here $(t,m,s)$-nets are defined as follows. \begin{definition}[$(t,m,s)$-net] A $b$-adic $s$-dimensional elementary interval denotes an axis-parallel, right half-open box of the form
+The $t$-value is the central measure of how uniformly distributed a digital net is, which comes from the concept of $(t,m,s)$-nets defined in terms of the elementary intervals as follows. \begin{definition}[elementary interval and $(t,m,s)$-net] A $b$-adic $s$-dimensional elementary interval denotes an axis-parallel, right half-open box of the form